The Health of 600 dogs is in Your Hands!

-In early 2019, both our shelters have approx. 600 dogs.
+In early 2020, both our shelters have approx. 600 dogs.

 A total of 3000 EUR is needed to vaccinate all our dogs.

-If we don’t vaccinate all our dogs by end of March, the consequences are terrible:
+If we don’t vaccinate all our dogs by March 31, 2020, ROLDA will:

-Why vaccination of dogs is a priority?
+Why is dog vaccination a priority?

-- Distemper leaves permanent nervous damages on adult dogs while 99,9% of puppies don’t survive it.
+- Distemper leaves permanent nervous damages on adult dogs, while 99,9% of puppies don’t survive it.
 Diseases like parvo are nearly impossible to control and prevent its spreading to new saved pups or weaker adults.

 - We have a moral duty to keep our staff and our shelters’ visitors healthy and not expose them to infection risk.

 Healthy dogs equal happy dogs, happy staff, happy adopters, safe working conditions …and in the end, happy supporters who see that their donations are put at work for the animals.